Scholarships, Fellowships, & Graduate Assistantships

 - Duquesne University Graduates admitted to the program will receive a minimum of $5,000 in scholarship funding.
 All majors are eligible and additional scholarship funding is available for highly qualified candidates.

 - Graduate Assistantships (a few per academic year) provide partial tuition remission in exchange for service to the university on specialized assignments

-Duquesne's Office of Financial Aid provides support for securing student loans, and the Office of Career Services serves as a resources for finding part-time jobs with regional employers and the university.
+Duquesne's Office of Financial Aid provides support for securing student loans.
+Part-time, on-campus student employment opportunities are available and the Office of Career Services serves as a resource for finding part-time jobs with regional employers.

-*Scholarships are available to individuals that waive the GMAT or GRE.
+*Scholarships are available to all individuals, including those that waive the GMAT or GRE.